 Gili Air Indonesia Travel Guide

-Gili Air is ideal for water activities and relaxed exploration, with no challenging hiking terrain.
+Gili Air is perfect for activities on the water and relaxed exploration, with no challenging hiking terrain.

 Circumnavigating Gili Air on foot is a popular, easy activity (approx. 5-6 km, flat sandy terrain).
 No challenging hiking here; serious treks are on mainland Lombok (Mount Rinjani).